w3c/wai-intro-atag/content/social-media.md

   </ul>
 </div>

-People who use social media have different abilities like reading content at different paces.
+People who use social media have different abilities.
+For example, they may read content at different paces.
 Your tool should allow them to decide how they want to process the new content that appears.

 ### The Tool Supports the Creation of Accessible Social Experiences